bunuelo/funk2/som-2009/lab1/lab1.md

 A predicate's *terms* can either be functors or variables.  **Functor symbols**, `F` = \{$f_i/\alpha_i,...,f_n/\alpha_n\}$, do not define relations as predicates do, instead they are functions that map constants to constants. **Constant symbols**, the set of which is denoted `C`, are the common case of functors with 0 arity, and these denote *objects* or *items* in the domain of interest.
 For example, in our blocks world we have `C` = \{\textsf{red-block}, \textsf{blue-block}, \textsf{yellow-block}, \textsf{green-block}, \textsf{gripper}, \textsf{table}\}.
 A functor $f$ with arity $k$ is a mapping from \texttt{C}$^{k}$ to \texttt{C}.
 For example, \prop{mother}{dustin} maps to the constant symbol \textsf{sharon}.
 We can get rid of most functors `f`/$\alpha$ by converting them into a relation `r`/$\alpha+1$, for example \pred{motherOf}{dustin}{sharon}.
 An exception is functors that are defined recursively:  for example, with the constant \textsf{0} and the successor functor `succ/1`, we can define all of the natural numbers: \textsf{0}, \prop{succ}{0}, \prop{succ(succ}{0}\texttt{)}...

 Variables, usually denoted with capital letters, specify an undefined constant that can be queried: \pred{on}{blue-block}{X}, and an inference engine should return false or one or more substitutions like \textsf{X}/\textsf{table}.
-A term with no variables is called a *ground atom*.
+A predicate with no variables is called a *ground atom*.

 Terms can be joined together using the same Boolean connectives that are used in propositional logic, but in addition, FOL provides the ability to quantify variables.
 These two operators, called the **existential quantifiers**, are $\forall$ "for all" and $\exists$ "there exists".
-With these, we can write formulas that make claims about *some* members or *all* members\footnote{Or we can define our own category using combinations of properties of variables, as we do by enforcing the \texttt{block/1} property in Equation 2, so the rule to only applies to blocks.} of a set:
+With these, we can write formulas that make claims about *some* members or *all* members\footnote{Or we can define our own ad-hoc categories by combining properties of variables, as we do by enforcing the \texttt{block/1} property in Equation 2, so the rule to only applies to blocks.} of a set:

 \begin{equation}
 \forall \textsf{X}\ \prop{block}{X}\ \land \pred{on}{X}{gripper} \rightarrow \prop{inGripper}{X} \\